Michigan Matters: Marygrove’s Dramatic Transformation

 Kresge Foundation was founded in 1924 to build and strengthen pathways to opportunity for low-income people in America’s cities and to remove systemic barriers to equality and justice.
 Kresge invests more than $160 million annually to help foster economic and social change.

-She added of Marygrove, “this project is a testament to partnerships between institutions and the surrounding community.”MORE NEWS: Detroit Police Officers Rescue Mom And Her Puppies From Abandoned Home
+She added of Marygrove, “this project is a testament to partnerships between institutions and the surrounding community.”MORE NEWS: Wrong-Way Crash On I-94 Kills 2, Injures Child In St. Clair County

 Watch Michigan Matters, Sunday at 8am on CBS 62